live-wire/journal/algorithms_for_intelligent_decision_making/README.md

         - **comprehensions for building constraints**
     - `If else` can be used inside forall blocks and outside the nested forall blocks.
     - `if condition then <blah> else <blah2> endif`
+        - If the if else block is used inside forall `<blah>` must be a conditional or another forall and if used inside sum()(), it must be a value.